Malik-Shah I: Campaign in Transoxiana (1087)

-Campaign of Anatolia (1088)
+Campaign in Anatolia (1088)

 Around 1088, Sultan Malik-Shah sent a 50,000 people Seljuk army under the command of Emir Porsuk to Anatolia to take control.
 After undertaking construction activities in Anatolia, Emir Porsuk marched on Nicaea around 1090.
 Meanwhile, Nicaea was under siege by the Byzantine Empire.
 Upon hearing of Porsuk's arrival with his army, the Byzantine commander lifted the siege and retreated to a position 22 kilometers from Nicaea, later returning to Constantinople.
 It wasn't just the Byzantine commander who received news of Porsuk's arrival with a large army; Abu'l-Qasim, the steward of the Sultanate of Rum and resident in Nicaea, also received this news.
 Byzantine Emperor Alexios summoned Abu'l-Qasim to Constantinople and formed an alliance against Porsuk.
 While Abu'l-Qasim was in Constantinople, the Byzantine navy attacked and captured İzmit.
 Abu'l-Qasim, who learned of this during his journey to Nicaea, showed no reaction to the issue of İzmit due to Porsuk's siege of Nicaea.
 Porsuk besieged Nicaea for nearly three months, but was unable to take it.
 Realizing he could no longer resist Porsuk, Abu'l-Qasim requested assistance from the Byzantine emperor.
 Emperor Alexios sent a Byzantine army to Nicaea to aid him.
 When the Byzantine army arrived in Nicaea, Emir Porsuk, seeing the Emperor's banner, assumed that Emperor Alexios had arrived himself, lifted the siege, and retreated.